José Ángel Saiz Meneses: Biography

 José Ángel Saiz Meneses was born on 2 August 1956 in Sisante in the province of Cuenca, Spain.
 He moved with his family to Barcelona at an early age and began his ecclesiastical studies at the minor seminary of Barcelona and completed them in the seminary of Toledo.
 On 15 July 1984 he was ordained a priest of the diocese of Toledo by Cardinal Marcelo González Martín.
 He returned to Barcelona in 1989 for family reasons and was incardinated there in 1994.
 He obtained a licentiate in theology from the Faculty of Theology of Catalonia.

 His assignments included: parish vicar and pastor in the archdiocese of Toledo (1984-1989).
 In the archdiocese of Barcelona he was parish vicar (1989-1992); rector of the parish of Mare de Déu del Roser in Cerdanyola del Vallès (1992); member of the council of the diocesan delegation of university pastoral care and of the university assistance and training service, as well as in charge of university pastoral care at the Bellaterra campus of the Autonomous University of Barcelona (1992); Assessor of the "Cursillos de Cristiandad" Movement (1994-1996) and, finally, Secretary General and Chancellor of the Curia of Barcelona (2000).

 On 30 October 2001, Pope John Paul II named him an auxiliary bishop of Barcelona.
 He received his episcopal consecration on 15 December from Cardinal Ricard Maria Carles.
 Within the Spanish Episcopal Conference (SEC) he was a member of the commission on teaching and catechesis.

 On 15 June 2004 he was named the first bishop of the newly created Diocese of Terrassa.
 He was installed there on 25 July.
 Within the SEC he was a member of the Commission for the apostolate of the laity from 2002 to 2017); a member of the commission for teaching and catechesis from 2002 to 2005; a member of the commission for consecrated life from 2005 to 2008; president of the commission for seminaries and universities from 2008 to 2014; and a member of the commission for pastoral care from 2017 to 2020.
 From March 2020 he became a member of the executive committee and of the standing commission.

-On 17 April 2021, Pope Francis appointed him archbishop of Seville.
+On 17 April 2021, Pope Francis appointed him metropolitan archbishop of Seville.
 He was installed there on 12 June.
 On 30 April 2022, he was made a member of the Congregation for the Causes of Saints.